Tetra-Tech-Coffey-GIS/Docker-Library/AirFlow/README.md

-pip install airflow-code-editor

-pip install black isort fs-s3fs fs-gcsfs
+Use this command to run.

-docker compose up flower
+docker compose --profile flower up

 # Airflow Docker